FrodeHus/AppSettingsSourceGenerator/README.md

 # AppSettingsSourceGenerator
 Source generator that turns appsettings.json into ready to be used classes for dependency injection.

+> There is a NuGet-package for this and ideally all you would have to do is to add that to your project and it would automatically detect your `appsettings.json` and generate the files.
+However, there is a bug with third party dependencies that I haven't figured out yet so it doesn't work right now.

 ## How it works

 Given an `appsettings.json` such as